rossHell/tga2dds/README.md

 INFO:tga2dds:0 errors !
 ```

-Additional messages are added when used from Blender
+Additional messages are added when `blender_tga2dds.py` is run from Blender

 At start, listing images of the project
 ```